Peru Proposes Comprehensive AI Regulation

 In News

-While the EU AI Act is grabbing headlines, lawmakers in Peu have introduced an EU-inspired piece of regulation.
-In February, lawmakers introduced BoL 07033/2023, which aims to establish a robust legal framework for the use and regulation of AI.
-The bill seeks to safeguard citizens’ fundamental rights while encouraging transparent and ethical advancements in AI development.
-The proposed legislation emphasizes the paramount importance of respecting human rights and ensuring privacy in all facets of AI development within Peru.
+While the EU AI Act is grabbing headlines, lawmakers in Peru have introduced an EU-inspired piece of regulation.
+In February, lawmakers introduced BoL 07033/2023.
+It aims to establish a robust legal framework for the use and regulation of AI.
+Moreover, the bill seeks to safeguard fundamental rights while encouraging transparent and ethical advancements in AI development.
+The proposed legislation emphasizes the paramount importance of respecting human rights.
+It also stresses the need to ensure privacy in all facets of AI development within Peru.

-If you’re wondering how Peru’s version of the EU AI Act, or any other bill around the world, could impact you, don’t hesitate to reach out to BABL AI.
+You might be wondering how Peru’s version of the EU AI Act could impact you.
+Don’t hesitate to reach out to BABL AI.
 Their Audit Experts are ready to provide valuable assistance while answering your questions and concerns.

 Subscribe to our Newsletter